 Different duck species have different travel ranges.
 Ducks are known for their impressive ability to cover long distances during migration, especially during migration season.

-Do Ducks Fly Alone or In Groups?
+Do Ducks Fly Alone or in Groups?

 Ducks often fly together in groups during migration or when looking for new places to breed or find food.
 During the breeding season, a group of three ducks known as “three bird flights” will fly together.
-The group usually includes a mating pair and another male looking for a mate.
+The group of ducks includes a mating pair and another male looking for a mate.

 Do Ducks Get Tired of Flying?